 This is to be attached to the wrong side of the fabric for added strength.
 This is optional but recommended as pockets apply pressure on the fabric and the fabric need the strength of interfacing to withstand this.

 Here I am making a pocket of length 6” ; I want the depth of pocket bag ( lining) 5″

 So my lining (pocket bag ) will be Larger piece = 8″ length and 7″ smaller piece = 8″ length and 6″ wide

 Decide the placement of pocket.
 Mark the position of the pocket on the right side of the fabric. ( Pocket line)

 Interface the back of the pocket marking – I cut 2″ wide interfacing strip which is 8″ long.
 Fused it to the back of the pocket line

 Fuse the interfacing to the back of the fabric

 Mark the pocket shape on the welt fabric strip, wrong side.

-Step 3.
 Mark the pocket opening as a box on the welt rectangle piece as in the picture below.
-I usually take a 1/2 inch wide opening buy for narrow welts you have to bring the lines closer together.
+I usually take a 1/2 inch wide opening but for narrow welts you have to bring the lines closer together.
 Start the “V” about 1/4 away from the end of the pocket line.